mitrefccace/asterisk/scripts/README.md

 of the values are null, the user will be queried.

 ##### Error checking
-* The domian name is checked to make sure the __dig__ command can resolve the address.
+* The domain name is checked to make sure the __dig__ command can resolve the address.
 If not, it returns an error.
 * The phone number is validated by checking that it is composed of only numbers [0-9] and contains only 10 total digits.
 If not, it returns an error.